max-ieremenko/ServiceModel.Grpc/README.md

 ### Client call (Reflection.Emit)

-A proxy for ICalculator service will be generated on demand via `Reflection.Emit`.
+A proxy for the ICalculator service will be generated on demand via `Reflection.Emit`.

 ```powershell
 PS> Install-Package ServiceModel.Grpc